-- We need to design the simple circuit to run this sensor in the proteus workspace.
+- We need to design a simple circuit to run this sensor in the proteus workspace.
 We’ve designed and attached the LC circuit with the OUT pin of the vibration sensor.

 - And TestPin is connected with a variable resistor.
 Both variable resistance and voltage we get on the voltmeter attached with the OUT pin are inversely proportional to each other.

 - When variable resistance is set to the maximum value the voltage on the voltmeter will be zero and when variable resistance is set to the minimum value (zero) it shows the maximum voltage i.e. 4.98V on the voltmeter.